 This can be a useful method of creating gaps in traffic for specific, very short-term non-repetitive activities such as sign bridge removal or utility wire crossing.
 Rolling slowdown traffic control operations are not to be used for routine work that can be addressed by standard lane or shoulder closure traffic control.
-The Contractor may implement a rolling slowdown on a multilane roadway, as part of an approved traffic control plan per Standard Specifications Section 1-10.3(2)B. The key is planning and communication.
-If all goes well, the gap will arrive at the site and be of long enough duration that the activity can be completed.
-If this breaks down, the contractor must undertake the most expeditious method of restoring the open roadway.
-If demobilizing and pulling off is faster than finishing the task, then demobilizing is the path that will be followed, without regard to cost, efficiency, or schedule.
+The Contractor may implement a rolling slowdown on a multilane roadway, as part of an approved traffic control plan per Standard Specifications Section 1-10.3(2)B. The key is planning and communication so the work can be completed without stopping traffic.
+If the work is not completed the contractor must undertake the most expeditious method of opening the roadway.
+If demobilizing and pulling off is faster than finishing the task, then it shall be done without regard to cost, efficiency, or schedule.